tazama-lf/docs/Product/event-flow-rule-processor.md

 The event flow rule processor (EFRuP) is a special rule processor that operates alongside all the other rule processors and enables operational control over the normal Tazama system functioning, for example, to be able to block a customer from transacting from any account or to override an interdiction and allow a transaction where it would otherwise have been blocked.

 The EFRuP can be configured to block or allow a transaction based on the evaluation of conditions against one of the transaction attributes.
-There are two types of conditions that can control event flow in the Tazama system, that can be created on a debtor or creditor:
+There are two types of conditions that can control event flow in the Tazama system.
+These conditions can be created on a debtor or creditor:
 1. Blocking conditions
     - non-overridable-block conditions (red)
     - overridable-block conditions (amber)